ashishpcmu/dataviz-portfolio/critique-by-design.md

 * **Stacked bars:** One per revenue bracket, with 10 colors representing states.

 * **Legend:** State-color matching on right side.

+Below is the quick visualization done in Tableau from the data:

     <img src="Image3.png" alt="Image" width="500">